davidha99/pcBuild/README.md

 ###### CPU possible PROBLEMS

 [Here](https://steamcommunity.com/discussions/forum/11/1638669204740559442/) its a solution for the **problem** _"Some AMD B450 chipset motherboards may need a BIOS update prior to using Matisse CPUs.
 Upgrading the BIOS may require a different CPU that is supported by older BIOS revisions."_

+###### CPU Overcl@cking
+If I overclock my CPU how long will it last?

+In this [forum](https://forums.tomshardware.com/threads/if-i-overclock-my-cpu-how-long-will-it-last.2802893/) you will find numerous advices and experiences form overclocking users, that discuss several factors that determine CPU's lives.

 ## GPU

 ## Motherboard